 The default system language is normally set by the system's Country selection above (indicated in brackets after the country name).
 However, this field can be used to change the system language if required.
 When used, it sets the language used for voicemail prompts and phone displays if the language is available.
-The language settings can also be set separately for each user of auto attendant when the system is a service.
+The language settings can also be set separately for each user of and for each auto attendant of service.